fluid-queue/fluid-queue/README.md

 $ npm run clean # If you need to clean up the build directory
 ```

+We use `esbuild` to build and bundle the code, so you'll end up with a single `index.js` file in your `build` directory, as well as the compiled contents of the `src/extensions` directory.
+The extensions are dynamically loaded, so they can't be bundled with the rest of the code, but they are bundled individually and minified.
+This also means that any custom extensions you write in Typescript and build with the bot will be bundled and minified, without needing to add them to the build script!

 ### Testing

 To run tests: